Midnight (wrestler): Bodybuilding

-As a bodybuilder, Crooks won the Ms. Sunshine State competition in 1992 and placed well in several other bodybuilding events through 1998, finishing as high as 2nd place in the 1994 National Physique Committee (NPC) Nationals (heavyweights).
+She won the Ms. Sunshine State bodybuilding competition in 1992 and placed well in other bodybuilding events through 1998, finishing 2nd place in the 1994 National Physique Committee (NPC) Nationals (heavyweights).

 Professional wrestling

-In 1999, she began a short career with World Championship Wrestling (WCW), wrestling under the name Midnight.
+In 1999, she began a short wrestling career with World Championship Wrestling (WCW) under the name Midnight.
 She acted as the valet and storyline sibling of Harlem Heat's Booker T and Stevie Ray.
 She trained at the WCW Power Plant.
 During her time with WCW, she made appearances at Mayhem and Starrcade in 1999, and Souled Out in 2000.
 Also, she fought in intergender matches.
 She feuded with Stevie Ray.